9th8/up-to-date-real-world-haskell/6-using-typeclasses.md

 }
 ```

-And here\'s a further slimmed down fragment of that data, represented in
+And here's a further slimmed down fragment of that data, represented in
 Haskell.

 :::: captioned-content